CSchnelle/lanadelpong/README.md

 # lanadelpong
-Lana Del Rey themed Pong

-A silly goose pong game.
+A silly goose Lana Del Rey themed pong game.

 TODO: probably add more levels that gradually increase in speed.